dognotdog/open-product-manifesto/README.md

 Use of anti-tamper mechanisms, such as special screws, should not be used to prevent layman repairs, unless opening the product is dangerous to unskilled laypersons (high voltage, high pressure, etc).

+### Privacy, Security, and Public Trust

+Privacy and security concerns are often used as pretenses to lock down products, despite it being proven time and time again that closed products aren't intrinsically more secure than open platforms.
+It is true that not every user has the ability to verify cryptographic chains of trust, but having the option and transparency in this regard allows users to engage trusted third-parties instead of only the original manufacturer, should they be unaffordable, incompetent, malicious, or out of business.

 ## Design Principles